20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 Because orbits within the ISCO are unstable, matter depletes from this region very quickly.
 For this reason, accretion disks are often modelled as having a gap between the event horizon, and the ISCO - which we will follow[^alert].
 For the model we're looking at, [here](https://www.emis.de/journals/LRG/Articles/lrr-2013-1/articlese5.html) equations 98-100, we have three regions for us to work with, which are called:

 [^alert]: Note that one of the papers linked, [this](https://arxiv.org/pdf/1110.6556) one, was originally what this article implemented, and claims to model the plunging region.
-This ended up being a significantly delay, as as far as I can tell the equations for the plunging region fundamentally do not work - you can straightforwardly prove that the radial velocity profile is imaginary, and tends to infinity, simultaneously.
+This ended up being a significantly delay, as as far as I can tell the equations for the plunging region fundamentally do not work - you can straightforwardly show that the radial velocity profile is imaginary, and tends to infinity, simultaneously.
 This is a bit unfortunate

 1. The inner region
 2. The middle region